epixieme/codesample/README.md

 ## About

 This code sample is extracted from my ongoing project, Rent-my-plot.
+The project aims to make surplus and unused land available to rent to the public in order to grow produce.

 Although it is not yet complete, it is intended to evolve into a fully responsive full-stack application developed in React Native.

 I take immense pride in this code as it showcases my applied knowledge and expertise.
 It emphasises my ability to error handle and create modular and maintainable code, which I believe is crucial for robust applications.